azartheen/bar9.github.io/_posts/2019-01-14-Exciting Discovery: Zeal and Dash.md

 while increasing quality standards and wider scope for software make this power a necessity.
 The term __full stack__ is rather new, and still the size of the average stack seems to keep increasing.
 The days of __'the' documentation__ have long gone.
 This is why I instantly fell in love with zeal.

 ## Taking a Stroll
 We tend to underestimate the importance of leisure and aimless actions.
-By spontaneously and rather aimlessly browsing the Ubuntu software center, I seem to have fount a gem!
+By spontaneously and rather aimlessly browsing the Ubuntu software center, I seem to have found a gem!
 __Zeal__ is calling itself a 'simple offline documentation browser', and this description fits rather nicely.
 Zeal is an open source project by Oleg Shparber and other contributors and has been inpired by the Mac-only __Dash__.
 The screenshot below shows its basic functionality: searching documentation.

 ![Zeal](../images/zeal.png)